JhonnyJason/thingy-allmodules-sync-sources/ressources/README.md

 # thingy-allmodules-sync - commandline wizard to create the appropriate allmodules files

-# Why?
-The process of adding a newly added module or erasing them from the allmodules files is too tedious.

-Usually this tool is used from a a thingy toolset.

-# What?
+# Background
+For my current development process I find it handy to have a `allmodules.coffee` or `allstyles.styl` file by in `sources/source/allmodules`.
+My current developtment style is to develop on my things as [thingies](https://hackmd.io/CWQerPTRR0CrRd-gpKKd-Q).

+This way I could reach all of the thingymodules at one point and automate away the task to add the modules there whenever modules added or removed.
+This is the automation tool for creating these files.

-This tool will scan through all modules available in `sources/source/` of the specified thingy.
+It will scan through all modules available in `sources/source/` of the specified thingy.
 For each module being a module (identified by having a name whichs ends with "module") we will add an import statement to the `allmodules.coffee` and `allstyles.styl` files.
 Those files may be found at `sources/source/allmodules/`.

-# How?
+# Usage
 Installation
 ------------